 So, from gentle or not-so-gentle walking amongst stunning scenery, via reflections on island history, through to soulful or frenzied musical action, you won't be stuck for things to do in Cape Verde as it has something so rewarding for its visitors to savour.

-If this collection of things to do in Cape Verde has inspired you to take a trip there yourself, don't miss our latest travel deals and discounts, plus offers from Cape Verde holiday providers such as Thomson and First Choice.
+If this collection of things to do in Cape Verde has inspired you to take a trip there yourself, don't miss our latest travel deals and discounts, plus offers from Cape Verde holiday providers such as TUI and First Choice.

 We promise not to share your details